0

 Your eating routine, especially the amount of carbs you take in, is essential for keeping up ketosis.
 Eating 20 grams or less of net carbs daily is the general rule to maintain this metabolic state.

-Now, you might be thinking - what are "net" carbs?
-It's simply total carbohydrates minus fiber and sugar alcohols.
+Net carbs are simply total carbohydrates minus fiber and sugar alcohols.
 Like other carbs, these don't affect blood sugar levels, so they're subtracted from the total count.

 Regarding food choices on keto, prioritize whole foods over processed ones.
 Opt for nutrient-dense foods like leafy greens, healthy fats, protein sources, and low-carb fruits to prioritize whole foods over processed ones on a keto diet.